Get Help Today(855) 593-1695

 Help is out there

 Alcohol is a central nervous system depressant, meaning various automatic bodily processes are slowed following consumption.
-Additionally, brain function slows and thinking, decision-making, and muscle coordination is impaired.
-Each of these aspects is vital to driving.
-Alcohol has compounding effects on the body, so increasing amounts in the circulatory system have amplified effects.
+Additionally, brain functions slow and thinking, decision-making, and muscle coordination are impaired.
+Each of these aspects are vital to driving.
+Alcohol has compounding effects on the body, so increasing amounts in the circulatory system amplify its effects.

-The stages of effects of alcohol on the body are:
+The stages alcohol’s effects on the body are: